awsdocs/aws-sdk-for-javascript-v3/doc_source/using-promises.md

 # Using JavaScript Promises<a name="using-promises"></a>

 Use the service client's `send` method to make the service call and manage asynchronous flow instead of using callbacks\.
-The following example shows how to get the names of your DynamoDB tables in `us-west-2`\.
+The following example shows how to get the names of your Amazon DynamoDB tables in `us-west-2`\.

 ```
-const DDB = require('@aws-sdk/client-dynamodb-node')
+const DDB = require('@aws-sdk/client-dynamodb')
 const dbClient = new DDB.DynamoDBClient({ region: 'us-west-2' })

 dbClient